- About Our Farm

 - Press & Awards

 What is Community Supported Agriculture (CSA)?
 A CSA allows farmers and their local community to share the risks and benefits of local food production.
 CSA Members pledge to support a farm for the entire growing season.
-In our case ¼ of the year per contract, in return, you get a bi-weekly share of fresh meats and honey.
-Read one of our blog posts, "Why Join a Meat CSA?" for more info and details on how the process operates at Spring House Farms.
+In our case ¼ of the year per contract, in return, you get a bi-weekly share of fresh meats, eggs or honey.
+Read one of our blog posts, "Why Join a Meat CSA?" for more info and details on how the process operates at Spring House Farm.

 How long is the CSA season?
 Each CSA season consists of 6 packages available for pick-up every two weeks for two and a half months.
-PRORATED SHARES ARE AVAILABLE for those that join during the CSA season.
-Email Rachel at email@example.com about prorated shares.
+PRORATED SHARES ARE AVAILABLE for those that join after the CSA season has begun to receive the remaining deliveries for that CSA season.
+Email firstname.lastname@example.org about prorated shares at any time.

 Where are the pick-up locations and times?
-We offer pick-up locations in Loudoun and Fairfax - see a full list of locations and dates/times here.
+We offer pick-up locations throughout Loudoun County - see a full list of locations and dates/times here.

 Can I cancel my membership in the CSA?
 By joining the CSA, you are committing yourself to be a member for the entire 3 months, thus providing us with a secure market – a very welcome thing in the uncertain world of farming!
 We, in turn, dedicate ourselves to being your farmer, providing you with nutritious, naturally grown, high quality products.
 If you are moving away or something drastic happens, we will consider refunding the balance of your share.
 But first consider transferring ownership of your share to a friend or co-worker.

 What happens if there is a crop failure?
 One of the fundamental principles of Community Supported Agriculture is that the shareholder shares both the bounty and the risk of the farm.
 In farming, there are many things that can go wrong; there are definitely no guarantees that a crop or livestock will succeed.
-We do everything within our means to try to make each animal and honey harvest a success, but it doesn’t always work.
-Growing many different animals and hives helps insure that, even if some fail, there should be enough of others to fill the gaps.
+We do everything within our means to try to make each animal harvest a success, but it doesn’t always work.
+Raising many different animals helps ensure that, even if some fail, there should be enough of others to fill the gaps.

 What are your livestock management practices?
 Each animal type requires a different management practice and this changes throughout the seasons.
 We encourage customers to contact us and come out to see how we operate.